Glass Art

 No line is permanent, however.

-2. Should complement the interior
+2. Glass Art should complement the interior

 Decorating at home is an easier task; the challenging part is choosing whether to go for traditional or modern art to complement the architecture.